Gaussian asymptotics of discrete $\beta$-ensembles: Non--vanishing weights

 \section{Non--vanishing weights}

-One of the conditions of the general setup of Section \ref{Section_setup} was vanishing of the weight at the end--points of the supporting intervals, i.e.\ $w(a_i(N);N)=w(b_i(N);N)=0$ for all $i=1,\dots,k.$ For future applications it is convenient to relax this condition and replace it by the following exponential bound on probabilities of having particles at $a_i(N)$ or $b_i(N)$.
+Assumption \ref{Assumption_vanishing} of the general setup of Section \ref{Section_setup} was vanishing of the weight at the end--points of the supporting intervals.
+For future applications it is convenient to relax this condition and replace it by the following exponential bound on probabilities of having particles at $a_i(N)+1$ or $b_i(N)-1$.

 \begin{assumption} We require the existence of constants $C_1$, $C_2$, $C_3>0$ such that for all $N=1,2,\dots,$ the $\P$--probability of the event